gvwilson/sdxpy/en/src/binary/index.md

 it's our responsibility to make sure we keep track of their meaning when they're down there on disk.

-In Python we can use the `struct` module to pack and unpack data.
+[% figure
+   slug="binary-packing-unpacking"
+   img="binary_packing_unpacking.svg"
+   alt="Packing and unpacking values" caption="Packing and unpacking binary values."
+%]

+Python's [struct][py_struct] module packs and unpacks data for us.
 The function `pack(format, val_1, val_2, …)`
-takes a format string and a bunch of values as arguments, packs them into a string, and gives that back to us.
+takes a format string and a bunch of values as arguments and packs them into a `bytes` object.
+The inverse function,
+`unpack(format, string)`,
-The inverse function, `unpack(format, string)` takes such a string and a format and returns a tuple containing the unpacked values.
+takes some bytes and a format
+and returns a tuple containing the unpacked values.
 Here's an example: